Key Takeaways:

 Solana’s low fees result from its higher scalability, processing thousands of transactions per second.
 This efficiency creates a more attractive platform for developers and users, particularly for those dealing with microtransactions or frequent interactions.

-Average Transaction Cost~22 Gwei (variable)
+Average Transaction Cost | ~22 Gwei (variable) |

-Average Transaction Cost~0.0001 SOL (~$0.00025)
+Average Transaction Cost | ~0.0001 SOL (~$0.00025) |

 As both networks continue to evolve, addressing transaction costs remains a key focus.
 Ethereum is actively working on scaling solutions to reduce fees, while Solana aims to maintain its low-cost advantage while improving network stability.
+At the time of writing, transaction fees averaged around $1.50.

 Ethereum vs Solana’s DeFi and NFT Capabilities